Seby Zavala Player Props: White Sox vs. Guardians

 Seby Zavala At The Plate

-- Zavala is batting .154 with three doubles, six home runs and eight walks.
+- Zavala has three doubles, six home runs and eight walks while hitting .158.

+- In 33.3% of his games this year (18 of 54), Zavala has picked up at least one hit, and in five of those games (9.3%) he recorded at least two.

-- Zavala has picked up an RBI in nine games this season (17.0%), with more than one RBI in three of those contests (5.7%).
+- Zavala has had at least one RBI in 16.7% of his games this season (nine of 54), with more than one RBI three times (5.6%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 18.9% of his games this year, with two or more runs scored in 5.7%.
+- In 18.5% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (5.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.